PatrickJEdwards/emIRT_EDM/README.md

 described in Imai, Lo, and Olmsted.
 (2016). "[Fast Estimation of Ideal Points with Massive Data.](https://imai.fas.harvard.edu/research/fastideal.html)" *American Political Science Review*, Vol. 110, No. 4 (December), pp. 631-656.

+MODIFIED BY PATRICK EDWARDS to quickly estimate EDM ideal point model akin to Kellermann (2012)

 The current release of the R package is available on [CRAN](https://cran.r-project.org/web/packages/emIRT/).